HiFaraz/node-playbook/README.md

 ### Recommended solution
 Follow this playbook.
 It recommends basic choices that let you focus on writing code instead of setting things up.

-### Who this is for

-* Beginners who just want to get a project started without too much hassle
-* Veterans who want a quick reference guide to unfamiliar parts of the Node.js ecosystem

 ### What this is not